lholmquist/lholmquist.github.com-old/_posts/2012-09-16-story-creator.md

 With the thoughts written down i set out to create this app.
+[Part 2]({{ BASE_PATH }}{{ page.next.url }})

 ![lolcat](http://i.chzbgr.com/completestore/2011/1/17/5d697fc6-680d-4169-954f-ed5fb9db0ecb.jpg)

+_Note: The first few post won't have much code since ** Spoiler Alert ** i wasn't to happy with how the front end came out.
+The backend i liked.
+So the early posts will be about the idea and some of the things i used.
+The later post should have more code once i start the refactor process. ** End Spoilers ** .
+The code is [here](https://github.com/lholmquist/storycreator.git) for those looking for something.
+Be Warned, it probably is broken. _